Harris ‘obsessed’ with delivery as party meets to mull plan for new government

 The 162-page programme for government, published this week, includes smaller class sizes, reduced childcare costs and more gardai among its priorities.

-Fianna Fail leader Micheal Martin is expected to replace Mr Harris as Toaiseach when the Dail meets on Wednesday and the new coalition is formed.
+Fianna Fail leader Micheal Martin is expected to replace Mr Harris as taoiseach when the Dail meets on Wednesday and the new coalition is formed.

 He will hold the office for three years before it then reverts back to Mr Harris for another two years.